 Tax Document Delivery Requirements

-During the 2019 tax season, Baird will issue various tax documents, including the Consolidated 1099 Tax Statement, to clients based on the type of account.
-A hard copy of the applicable tax forms will be mailed via the United States Postal Service (USPS) to each client by the IRS due date.
+During the 2020 tax season, Baird will issue various tax documents, including the Consolidated 1099 Tax Statement, to clients based on the type of account.
+A hard copy of the applicable tax forms will be mailed via the United States Postal Service (USPS) to each client by the extended IRS due date.
 The mailing deadlines for each tax form are shown in the table below.
 As always, Baird will mail tax forms as soon as year-end tax information adjustments have been processed.

 |Tax Form||Form Detail||2022 IRS Due Dates|